 As you will most likely have stitches that need to be removed in 5-14 days, please do not plan any trips for several weeks after the procedure.
 You should also plan to avoid any strenuous activity for 2 weeks after the procedure.

 You may eat and drink normally the morning before your procedure.

 Take all medications prescribed by physicians as you normally would.

 If you are taking any blood thinners (Aspirin, Plavix, Coumadin, Eliquis, Xarelto), please consult with the prescribing physician to see if you can safely stop them for any duration of time.
 If you are not able to safely stop them, the procedure can still be performed.
 If you are taking Coumadin (Warfarin), please have your INR checked several days prior to surgery.

 Please stop fish oil, Vitamin E, and other over the counter blood thinners for several days before and after your procedure.
 Do not drink any alcohol for 24 hours before and after the procedure.

 If you require pre-operative antibiotics (if you take medication before dental procedures or have recent artificial joints or heart valves), please take them 30-60 minutes prior to your procedure..

 The waiting room fills up quickly, so please limit moral support to one person if possible.

 The schedule of a Mohs day is inherently unpredictable, and we may call to let you know that we are running behind or ahead of schedule and may ask you to come in earlier or later than your scheduled appointment.
 We appreciate your flexibility.

-If you have any questions prior to your surgery, please call 732-280-1200 and ask to speak with Laura.
+If you have any questions prior to your surgery, please call 732-280-1200 and ask to speak with the surgical coordinator.